mdism/CNN-News-PaperProject/README.md

 Feel free to fork if you like to update this project.

 ## Disclaimer
-This project is undertaken solely for learning purposes, with no intention to utilize any documents, material or news obtained from any news’s website for reproduction or mination elsewhere.
+This project is undertaken solely for learning purposes, with no intention to utilize any documents, material or news obtained from any news’s website for reproduction or mention elsewhere.